svsdval/gcode2photon/README.md

 - x=2.9mm y=4.5mm z=7.3mm full fill = 43g
 ![printer result](docs/result_2.jpg?raw=true)

-x=4.93mm y=7.6mm z=12.41mm = 51g with 5% fill
+- x=4.93mm y=7.6mm z=12.41mm = 51g with 5% infill, 70% more than the original and only 8g heavier.
 ![printer result](docs/result_1.jpg?raw=true)

-If the wall thickness is small, an internal mesh can be seen.
+- If the wall thickness is small, an internal mesh can be seen.
 ![printer result](docs/result_3.jpg?raw=true)

 # dependency